VintageWatchstraps Logo

 Demi Savonnette or Half Hunter

 Savonnette or hunter watches have a hinged metal lid that closes over the front to protect the crystal.
-When the lid is closed the shape of he watch case resembles that of a small round cake of soap with slightly domed top and bottom, called in French a “savonnette”, hence the name.
-The English name arose because fox hunting men found it convenient to be able to open their watch and read the time with one hand, while holding the reins of their “hunter” (horse) in the other hand.
+When the lid is closed the shape of he watch case resembles that of a small round cake of soap with slightly domed top and bottom, called in French a ‘savonnette’, hence the name.
+The English name arose because fox hunting men found it convenient to be able to open their watch and read the time with one hand, while holding the reins of their ‘hunter’ (horse) in the other hand.

-A savonnette or hunter watch, or watch case, sometimes called a “full hunter”, has a metal lid that completely covers the dial so that the time cannot be read without opening it.
+A savonnette or hunter watch, or watch case, sometimes called a full hunter, has a metal lid that completely covers the dial so that the time cannot be read without opening it.
 They are the most robust design of watch, but visually unattractive and a nuisance to use.

 The watch in the image here is a demi-savonnette or half hunter, which means that it has a small round window in the middle of the lid so that the time can be read without opening the lid.
-These are sometimes called “Napoleons” because there is a story that the Emperor got so frustrated with having to open the lid of his hunter that he took a knife and made a circular cut out in the lid.
-They are easier to read than a watch with a full hunter lid, but the small window makes reading more difficult and reduces the accuracy to which the time can easily be read – the small seconds is not even visible.
+These are sometimes called ‘Napoleons’ because there is a story that the Emperor got so frustrated with having to open the lid of his hunter that he took a knife and made a circular cut out in the lid.
+In fact, Napoleon was given a demi-savonnette watch by Breguet.

 From this watch you can see the savonnette or hunter layout with the 12 at the top, the hinge for the lid at 9 o'clock and the crown at 3 o'clock.
 There is a small seconds dial at 6 o'clock, but this cannot be seen with the lid closed.